globaltcad/swing-tree/docs/markdown/Climbing-Swing-Tree.md

 but usually not more than **~60 times per second**.

 Another confusing thing might be the `state` parameter of the animation callback.
-This is a `AnimationState` object which contains information about
+This is an `AnimationState` object which contains information about
 **the state of the current animation update**.
-This object exists to tell you how far along the animation is, and to provide you with some useful methods for creating animations with smooth transitions.
+This object exists to tell you how far along the animation is, and to provide you with some useful methods for designing animations with seemless and controlled transitions.

-You might be wondering: How does all of this work?
+You might be wondering: How does all of this work under the hood?
 Well, in essence it is based on a custom `Timer` implementation, some system time bookkeeping, and a nice API for creating and scheduling animation lambdas,